matthewhchan/linkify/README.md

 You can have multiple regex-link entries.
 Each one is applied independently.

+### Custom Styling For a Link Pattern
+By default, links will have the `linkified` CSS class applied to them.
+You can add additional classes based on the pattern by adding them to the "CSS Class" field.

 ### Delete a Link Pattern
 You can delete an entry by clicking on the trash can icon to the right of the entry.